 Community Access and Parking Program - Ballard

-At meetings, drop-in sessions, and online, SDOT received hundreds of comments on the proposal.
-We are currently reviewing comments as we refine the plan.
-A final plan is expected to be released by the end of 2014 for implementation in 2015.
+At meetings, drop-in sessions, and online, we received hundreds of comments on the proposal.
+We used these comments to refine the final plan.
+The final plan is shown below and was distributed with a mailer to local businesses and residents.

 The last major set of changes to on-street parking in the Ballard commercial district occurred in 2005.
 Since that time, new businesses, residents, and attractions have resulted in increased demand on parking in Ballard.